finance calculator

 How it works

-We grow today’s annual cost by the college cost inflation rate over the years until college to get first-year cost, then multiply by years of college for a total cost.
+It then grows today’s annual college cost by the college cost inflation rate over the years until college to estimate the first year’s projected cost at college start.

 Formula